 These findings have important implications for mothers of children with ASD and the people and agencies supporting them and their children.
 The results add to the growing body of evidence that mothers of children with ASD not only experience stress but some, more specifically, trauma.
 This research indicates that it could be important to screen mothers of children with ASD for PTSD, and offer supports and interventions.
-Intervention points could include the behaviour of the child, reducing the level of aggravation in parenting that mothers experience, and screening mothers not only for depression, anxiety and stress but also for trauma, to minimise the negative impact on mothers, their children and their families.
+Intervention points could include the behaviour of the child, reducing the level of aggravation in parenting that mothers experience to minimise the negative impact on mothers, their children and their families.

 Limitations

 This study offers a number of valuable insights into the nature of stress experienced by mothers of children with ASD in relation to the behaviour of their child, however, there are a number of limitations.
 This data was collected using snowball sampling which has the potential for bias and may not be representative of the population being researched.
 In this sample, the majority of mothers were partnered, born in Australia with high levels of education.
 The results may differ if the sample was reflective of the general population with more single participants, those with less education and more ethnic diversity.
-Lower education and less social support resources have been found to increase the risk for aggravation in parenting and PTSD and lower resilience, in which case the rate of PTSD may be higher in a more representative sample.
-The data were collected using anonymous self-reports and symptom checklists rather than gold-standard diagnostic assessments, however the time that would take was prohibitive for this research nationwide, using a large sample size.
+Lower education and less social support resources have been found to increase the risk for elevated scores in ‘Aggravation in Parenting’ and PTSD and lower resilience, in which case the rate of PTSD may be higher in a more representative sample.
+The data were collected using anonymous self-reports and symptom checklists rather than gold-standard diagnostic assessments administered by a trained clinician, however the time that would take was prohibitive for this research nationwide, using a large sample size.
 The rate of PTSD is double for females compared to males (Cooper et al., 2014), therefore this research may not generalise to fathers.
 The experience of fathers parenting a child with ASD has been shown to be different than mothers (Kuhn & Carter, 2006; Leen-Feldner et al., 2010; Papageorgiou & Kalyva, 2010; Wolf et al., 1989).
 It could be useful to find a way to reach this population to further enhance the understanding of both parent’s experiences.

 Future Research